Finding path and cycle counting formulae in graphs with Deep Reinforcement Learning: Generating path/cycle counting formula through GRL

 In GRL, MCTS performs a series of walks through the PDA, which are stored in a search tree.
 The nodes of the tree represent states $I$, which are a concatenation of the written terminal symbols and the stack.
 The edges correspond to actions defined by the CFG rules $r$ that can be applied at those states.

 Each walk begins at the start state $I_0 = \left\lbrace Z,\cdots, Z\right\rbrace$, whose cardinality is the number of desired sentences, and terminates when a state contains only terminal symbols.
 Such terminal states are sets of sentences located in leaf nodes.
 For each state-action pair $(I,r)$, the algorithm tracks the visit count $N(I,r)$, the empirical rule value $Q(I,r)$, and two scalars predicted by a neural network: a policy probability $\pi(I,r)$ and a value $v(I,r)$.
+From a reinforcement learning perspective, $ \frac{Q(I, r)}{N(I, r)}$ represents the expected return over all possible trajectories that originate from state $I$ and follow action $r$.
 At each intermediate state, a rule action $r$ is selected according to the following equation:

 where the exploration factor $c(I)$ regulates the influence of the policy $\pi(I,r)$ relative to the Q-values, adjusting this balance based on the frequency of node traversal.
 The parameter $\alpha \in \intervalleff 0 1$ controls the reliance on neural network predictions.
 After a walk reaches a leaf node, the visit counts and the values are updated via a backward pass.